dimitri-nicolo/calico/_includes/content/docker-container-service.md

 This section describes how to run `{{site.nodecontainer}}` as a Docker container.

 #### Step 1: (Optional) Create a kubeconfig for the host
-In order to run {{site.prodname}} binary, it will need a kubeconfig.
+In order to run Calico Node as a container, it will need a kubeconfig.
 You can skip this step if you already have a kubeconfig ready to use.

 {% include content/create-kubeconfig.md %}